UK Balance of Payments, The Pink Book: 2024

 5. Financial account

-A current account deficit places the UK as a net borrower with the rest of the world, so the UK must attract net financial inflows to finance its current (and capital) account deficit.
-This can be achieved through either disposing of overseas assets to overseas investors or accruing liabilities with the rest of the world.
+The UK is a net borrower with the rest of the world because of a current account deficit.
+The UK must attract net financial inflows to finance its current (and capital) account deficit.
+This can be achieved by either disposing of overseas assets to overseas investors or by accruing liabilities with the rest of the world.
 The UK has run an annual current account deficit since 1984.

-Information on the financial account can be found in Section 7 of our data tables.
+Information on the financial account can be found in our 07 Financial account, The Pink Book dataset.

 Nôl i'r tabl cynnwys